 - Get spicy at Babu Ji, which serves up delicious Indian food

-Hopefully this post has helped you figure out where to stay on your first time or your next visit to Melbourne!
+I hope this guide has helped you figure out where to stay on your first time or your next visit to Melbourne!
 If you want to explore outside of the city, check out my guides to the best Airbnbs in Victoria or day trips from Melbourne for inspiration.

 Found this article useful?
 Consider buying me a coffee as a way to say thanks!